 - Quarter bends: Unlike other string bends, this bend doesn’t actually reach a specific destination (such as a semitone or a tone above).
 You just bend the note a little without reaching the sound of the note on the next fret.

-- Dead notes: These are created by muting the strings with your left hand while striking with the pick.
-Dead notes are marked by the letter x on guitar tablature.
+- Dead notes are created by muting the strings with your left hand while striking them with the pick.
+Dead notes are marked with the letter x on guitar tabs.

 Blues riff 6